 DNS was originally designed to manage fairly static data.
 Changes to DNS records were supposed to be manual operations performed by systems administrators.
-Actually, the original DNS protocol (RFC 1035) defines no update operation.
+In fact, the original DNS protocol (RFC 1035) defines no update operation.

 RFC 2136 adds the update request to the DNS protocol, allowing dynamic updates.
-In addition, RFC 3645 defines Generic Security Service Algorithm for Secret Key Transaction Authentication for DNS (GSS-TSIG).
+In addition, RFC 3645 defines the Generic Security Service Algorithm for Secret Key Transaction Authentication for DNS (GSS-TSIG).

 With dynamic DNS, servers, and generally speaking any node, may have a variable IP node address, and yet, a fixed DNS name.
-Whenever their IP address changes they request a DNS update.
-Dynamic DNS is also used to announce available services, for instance, Microsoft active directory servers use SRV records to announce service to the domain members.
+Whenever their IP address changes, they request a DNS update.
+Dynamic DNS is also used to announce available services, for instance, Microsoft Active Directory servers use SRV records to announce service to the domain members.

-One thing to bear in mind when deploying dynamic DNS is caching and TTL.
+One thing to bear in mind when deploying dynamic DNS, is caching and the TTL value.
 DNS servers and clients will store local copies of received records and keep regarding them as up to date during the corresponding TTL period.
-Records that change frequently should have low TTL values.
+Thus, records that change frequently should have low TTL values.